RenuSolanki/EasyABM.jl/docs/src/ising.md

 ## Step 3: Run the model

 In this step we implement the step logic of the Ising model in the `step_rule!` function and run the model for 200 steps.
 At each step of the simulation we take
-100 Monte Carlo steps, where in each Monte Carlo step a node is selected at random and its spin and color values are flipped is the Ising energy condition is satisfied.
+100 Monte Carlo steps, where in each Monte Carlo step a node is selected at random and its spin and color values are flipped if the Ising energy condition is satisfied.